-The Project Gutenberg Literary Archive Foundation has been approved by the US Internal Revenue Service as a 501(c)(3) organization with EIN [Employee Identification Number] 64-622154.
-Donations are tax-deductible to the maximum extent permitted by law.
-As fund-raising
+The Project Gutenberg Literary Archive Foundation has been approved by the US Internal Revenue Service as a 501(c)(3) organization with EIN tax-deductible to the maximum extent permitted by law.
+As fund-raising requirements for other states are met, additions to this list will be made and fund-raising will begin in the additional states.